 - Boating Friends – Boating brings people together.
 People of all ages and all walks of life share the love of boating, and with it a very special kind of community and friendship.

 - Safer and Smarter Boats – Boat builders today are building boats that are safer for all ages and abilities – from little ones to grandparents, to the physically challenged, everyone can join in.
 Plus, there’s new technology that allows you to turn the lights on and off from your Smart Phone, and alerts you to upcoming maintenance before something goes awry.

 Keep It Small

-The Centers for Disease Control and Prevention tell us the safest way to enjoy the holiday is to keep it small.
+The best way to enjoy a Thanksgiving dinner on a boat is to keep your guest list small to avoid crowding.
 Even better if you can keep it outdoors.
 For example, the cockpit or flybridge of a midsize boat is perfect for dinner for four to six people.

 Outdoor Is The New Indoor

 Enjoy your boat’s outdoor space and captivating views.
 Turn up the festive by adding strings of lights or holiday throw pillows.
-How about placing travel-sized bottles of hand sanitizer at each place setting next to the turkey-themed napkins?
 From simple and cheerful to absolutely overboard, your celebration can be as unique as you are.
-Hint: most boats that are 35 feet or longer have outdoor spaces where you can sit four to six people 6 feet apart, especially if there are couples you can seat in a two-by-two fashion.

 Plan your entire meal ahead of time.
 You may even want to meal prep so all you need to do is heat up.
 Don’t worry about making it too fancy.
 It’s the people around the table that make Thanksgiving, not the food on it.
 If need be, go for turkey sandwiches and hand-held apple pies.
 We don’t think there will be a single complaint.
 If there is, you can make them walk the plank!